Troubleshoot notifications in Jira

 Notifications for filter subscriptions are not sent

-If you're using custom priority icon and the priority column in visible in your filter, the same issue above may be occurring with filter subscription.
+If you're using a custom priority icon and the priority column in visible in your filter, the same issue above may be occurring with filter subscription.

 If your filter contains at least one issue with a malformed priority icon, no notifications will be sent for this filter.